 Q: My data files are really big.
 Will a repository accept my data for deposit?

 A: Each repository has different file size limits, both per-file and per-user.
 Dryad is one of the biggest, accepting up to 300GB, but they charge additional storage fees over 50GB.
+Zenodo accepts up to 50GB per deposit, with unlimited storage per researcher.
 If you have truly massive datasets (especially common with images or video), contact HSLS Data Services and we will help you find a solution.

 Q: My data includes protected health information.
 Can I share/do I still have to share it?